gradle/gradle/design-docs/performance.md

 # Dependency resolution

-1. Cache dependency descriptors.
+## Cache dependency descriptors.
 Useful for regular builds.
 Very useful for daemon builds as the daemon can keep the descriptors in memory.

+### User visible changes

+Faster builds, especially with hot daemon

+### Sad day cases

+In what ways can things go wrong?
+What will the user see when things do go wrong?

+### Test coverage

+-changing modules are cached only within a given build -dynamic versions are cached only within a given build -static versions are cached forever (until daemon exits) -modules/artifacts from different repositories are separated -building with --refresh-dependencies throws away cached data

+### Implementation plan

+-Cache should use soft maps (see guava map maker)
+-Use ModuleVersionRepository
+-For cache state we need to have static DependencyManagementServices.
+Currently all services from GlobalServicesRegistry are static in the daemon
+-compatible with internal cache control dsl

+### Questions

+-sensitive to --offline builds?

 # Multi-process locking